FAQ

 (1985), written for the Berlin Philharmonic.
 The title of the latter, translatable as "play of colors," echoes the visual metaphor of

 An educator of extraordinary influence, Schuller served on the faculties of the Manhattan School of Music and Yale University; he was, for many years, head of contemporary music activities (succeeding Aaron Copland) as well as a director of the Tanglewood Music Center, and served as President of the New England Conservatory of Music.
-He has published several books and recently embarked on the writing of his memoirs.
+He has published several books and recently celebrated the release of the first volume of his memoirs.